pcatach/magg/README.md

 This package is designed to help users aggregate predictions from Metaculus in a digest format.
 It is currently in beta and has not been tested for robustness.

+By default, it sends an email every Wednesday 3:30pm UTC with the top 30 questions in all categories (in terms of activity) published in the last 30 days.

 ## Installation

 Required: `python3.9` and `terraform` (for deployment).